doubleyewdee/doubleyewdee.github.io/_posts/2021-01-13-pac-hunting.md

 Before you read this please go read my colleague [Carmen Crincoli](https://twitter.com/carmencrincoli)'s [tremendous Medium post](https://carmencrincoli.medium.com/a-proposal-for-change-at-mspac-79e386b84d91) on the Microsoft PAC.
 He put in to words many things I've failed to express here and I view my post as an attempt at additive commentary from a poorer author with a less professional style.

 I deliberated on the title of this post because it is fairly incendiary, but it is what it is.
 I want the Microsoft PAC gone.
 I have wanted it gone for years.
 I don't believe in PACs or corporations giving (by proxy or directly) to politicians.
 I think it's toxic and has done immeasurable harm to America over the last several decades.
-I believe the [Citizen's United](https://en.wikipedia.org/wiki/Citizens_United_v._FEC) decision is fundamentally harmful.
+I view the [Citizen's United](https://en.wikipedia.org/wiki/Citizens_United_v._FEC) decision as fundamentally harmful.
 I am, I suppose, a "libtard clown". 🤷‍♂️

 Still, I believe there are superb reasons to disband the Microsoft PAC that are non-partisan and generally amenable to people of all political persuasions and so I shall attempt to make my case as best I can.